OafishSpark/odeyalo/README.md

 ### Given:

--k --- number of colors
+- k --- number of colors

--[p1, ..., pk] --- number of color usages
+- [p1, ..., pk] --- number of color usages

--m --- number of rows
+- m --- number of rows

--n --- number of columns
+- n --- number of columns

-##Todo:
+### Todo:

--Grid coloring which seems to be random
+- Grid coloring which seems to be random